digidem/maplibre-storymap/CONFIG.md

     - `duration`: The length of the opacity transition, numeric, in milliseconds.
 Default is 300.
 This is an optional parameter and can be omitted.
 - `onChapterExit`: Same as `onChapterEnter` except it is triggered when the section becomes inactive. _Array of objects_

-### Layer Configuration in your Maplibre style
+### Layer Configuration in your MapLibre style

-Add and style each custom layer in your Maplibre style.
+Add and style each custom layer in your MapLibre style.
 Next, set any layers's style to be hidden with `0` opacity.
 For example, if you have a `circle` layer, makes sure the `color-opacity` and/or the `stroke-opacity` is set to 0.

 This will ensure that the map appears correctly when the story page loads.
 To adjust the opacity of the layers as the reader scrolls through the story, use the `onChapterEnter` or `onChapterExit` configuration options to set your desired opacity for the layer.